onnx/onnx-mlir/docs/DevicePlacement-NNPA.md

 For the later option, users can obtain a template file from `--save-device-placement-file`, and use it as the starting point of modification.
 We use C++ std::regex_match function to match operations based on `node_type` and `onnx_node_name`.
+The JSON file will contains a list of records for each operation matching.
+The order of the records does matter.
+If one operation matches a record and is set device, it will not be set device again even when it matches the later records in the list.

 Below are some examples for the later option.
 Given an input program:
 ```mlir